 In simple terms, a compound movement is any exercise that uses more than one muscle group to perform the movement.
 These are great because they allow you to lift a lot of weight and make more gains.
 However, they are also the reason why you shouldn’t train your shoulders after chest day.

-Let me explain, when you perform a compound movement - like the bench press - there is always a primary muscle group, and secondary muscle groups.
+Let me explain, when you perform a compound movement - like the bench press or the military press - there is always a primary muscle group, and secondary muscle groups.
 In the case of the bench press, your chest is the primary muscle, while your shoulders provide assistance.

 Is It Good to Do Chest and Shoulders on The Same Day?